-The steps and example below work out your new cost bases using an 'averaging method'.
+The steps and example below work out new cost bases using a method referred to as the 'relative market value method', which is sometimes also referred to as the 'averaging method'.
 You may be able to use other methods if they are reasonable.
 For more information, visit www.ato.gov.au/demergers

-- STEP 1 Add the cost bases of your post-CGT original interests immediately before the demerger.
-(Do not reduce your total cost base by any capital amounts returned to you under the demerger and do not include indexation.) - STEP 2 Use the relevant percentages to apportion the step 1 amount between: - your post-CGT original interests in the head entity, and - your post-CGT new interests in the demerged entity.
+STEP 1 Add the cost bases of your post-CGT original interests immediately before the demerger.
+(Do not reduce your total cost base by any capital amounts returned to you under the demerger and do not include indexation.)

+STEP 2 Use the relevant percentages to apportion the step 1 amount between:

+- vour post-CGT original interests in the head entity, and - your post-CGT new interests in the demerged entity.